 In what follows, the recipe using Ammonium Carbonate is on the left; the recipe using baking powder is on the right.
 For both recipes, I beat unsalted butter with the sugar on high speed until it was creamy.

 I added the Ammonium Carbonate and salt to the vanilla extract, and gave the mixture a stir before adding it to the butter/sugar mixture.
-I can definitely attest to the fact that the Ammonium Carbonate did have a very strong ammonia smell!
-I added the vanilla mixture and the vanilla extract, salt and baking powder to the butter/sugar mixtures.
+I can definitely attest to the fact that the Ammonium Carbonate did have a very strong ammonia smell.
+For the other batch, I added the vanilla mixture and the vanilla extract, salt and baking powder to the butter/sugar mixtures.